As the nights grow colder and darker, the fires will soon be on a lot more. With this comes a risk of chimney fires.

 Chimney fires occur when deposits of carbon and dust accumulate in a chimney and are set alight by sparks or flames from an open fire.
 Most solid fuels create some kind of soot which without regular cleaning of chimneys builds up in the flue and eventually catches fire.
 Ensure that wood and turf have dried out adequately before use.
 This will reduce the amounts of tarry deposits which these fuels produce when burnt.

 How to Avoid a Chimney Fire:

-Regular cleaning is the only way chimney fires can be avoided.
-Chimneys should be cleaned twice a year, maybe try at the beginning of the cold weather period, i.e. after the Summer /Autumn, to clear the chimney of anything which may have accumulated i.e. bird’s nests, twigs, leaves and also to remove soot.
-They should also be swept mid-way through the Winter to ensure a fire does not occur.
+Regular cleaning is the most common way to avoid a chimney fire.
+Chimneys should be cleaned twice a year, ideally at the beginning of the cold weather period i.e., after the Summer /Autumn, to clear the chimney of anything which may have accumulated i.e. bird’s nests, twigs, leaves and also to remove soot.
+Chimneys should also be swept mid-way through the Winter to ensure a fire does not occur.
 The more often a fire is lit, the more frequently it should be cleaned.
 Do not rely on chemical blocks to clean a chimney.
 The sweeps’ brush is the tried and tested method!